 Heading off day nr.
 4 is Jökulsárlón glacier lagoon, a 200m deep glacial lagoon fed by Breiðamerkurjökull, an outlet glacier of Europe’s largest glacier.
 Enormous icebergs come from Breiðamerkurjökull all year round so the lagoon is usually filled with ice that floats south.
 Try walking alongside the glacier lagoon enjoying the magnificent views and dead silence of Icelandic nature.

 On the other side of the road, the icebergs from Jökulsárlón glacier lagoon float into the Atlantic Ocean where they are quickly thrown back to shore by the tide and winds.
 This black sand beach is full of smaller ice rocks in all shapes and sizes, sparkling like diamonds in the daylight.
 The ice itself comes in all shades of white and blue forming beautiful contrasts, guaranteed to make your Instagram account pop!

 The scheduled time of arrival in Reykjavík is around 8 pm.
-However, we can’t guarantee any specific time as weather conditions and traffic can be unpredictable especially during winter time.
+However, we can’t guarantee any specific time as weather conditions and traffic can be unpredictable.